pi-top/pi-topd/README.md

     [Seat:*]
     session-setup-script=xhost +SI:localuser:root

-NOTE: `pt-device-manager` does this automatically for you during the installation process.
+NOTE: `pi-topd` does this automatically for you during the installation process.

 #### Supported device drivers and repositories